 B. cinerea genetic resources

-We utilized a previously described collection of B. cinerea isolates that were isolated as single spores from natural infections of fruit and vegetable tissues collected in California and internationally .
-(Atwell, Corwin et al. 2015, Zhang, Corwin et al. 2017)(Atwell, Corwin et al. 2015, Zhang, Corwin et al. 2017, Atwell, Corwin et al. 2018)This included five isolates obtained from natural infections of tomato.
+We utilized a previously described collection of B. cinerea isolates that were isolated as single spores from natural infections of fruit and vegetable tissues collected in California and internationally (Atwell, Corwin et al. 2015, Zhang, Corwin et al. 2017, Atwell, Corwin et al. 2018).
+This included five isolates obtained from natural infections of tomato.
 We maintained B. cinerea isolates as conidial suspensions in 30% glycerol for long-term storage at -80°C. For regrowth, we diluted spore solutions to 10% concentration in filter-sterilized 50% grape juice, and then inoculated onto 39g/L potato dextrose agar (PDA) media.
 We grew isolates at 25°C in 12h light and propagated every 2 weeks.
 Sequencing failed for 6 out of our 97 phenotyped isolates.
 For bigRR GWA mapping with the 91 isolates genotyped in this study, we utilized a total of 272,672 SNPs against the B. cinerea T4 genome with minor allele frequency (MAF) 0.20 or greater, and less than 10% missing calls across the isolates (SNP calls in at least 82/ 91 isolates) (Atwell, Corwin et al. 2018).
-For GEMMA mapping, we used 91 isolates with a total of 237,878 SNPs against the B. cinerea B05.10 genome with MAF 0.20 or greater and less than 10% missing calls.
-The overall SNP number was similar when using either reference genome.

 Detached leaf assay

 To study the effect of genetic variation in host and pathogen on lesion formation, we infected detached leaves of 12 diverse tomato varieties with the above 97 B. cinerea isolates.
 We used a randomized complete block design for a total of 6 replicates across 2 experiments.
 In each experiment, this included a total of 10 plants per genotype randomized in 12 flats in 3 growth chambers.
 Each growth chamber block corresponded with a replicate of the detached leaf assay, such that growth chamber and replicate shared the same environmental block.
 At 6 weeks of age, we selected 5 leaves per plant (expanded leaves from second true leaf or younger), and 2 leaflet pairs per leaf.
 We randomized the order of leaves from each plant, and the leaflets were placed on 1% phytoagar in planting flats, with humidity domes.
 Our inoculation protocol followed previously described methods (Denby, Kumar et al. 2004, Kliebenstein, Rowe et al. 2005).
 Spores were collected from mature B. cinerea cultures grown on canned peach plates and diluted to 10 spores/ µL in filter-sterilized 50% organic grape juice.
 Spores in grape juice were maintained in 4°C refrigeration or on ice from the time of collection, to inhibit germination prior to inoculation.
 The diluted spore suspensions were homogenized by agitation continuously during the entire process of applying the spores to all samples.
 This maintains the spores in the suspension and ensures even application across samples, then 4µl droplets were placed onto the detached leaflets at room temperature.
-The entire inoculation took approximately 2 hour of time per experiment.
+The entire inoculation took approximately 2 hours of time per experiment.
 Mock-inoculated control leaves were treated with 4µL of 50% organic grape juice without spores.
 Digital photos were taken of all leaflets at 24, 48, and 72 hours post inoculation and automated image analysis was used to measure lesion size.

 Automated Image Analysis